 Erling Kagge has become something of a Renaissance man.
 A lawyer by training, he studied philosophy after exploring the world, starting his own publishing house, becoming a renowned collector of contemporary art, and latterly an author of slim but thought-provoking tomes.
 He has written books on exploration, philosophy and art collecting, all international best sellers and widely acclaimed by critics.
 His books are translated to 38 languages.
-In his most recent publications – Silence in the Age of Noise (2016) and Walking: One Step at a Time (2018) he reflects, in different ways, about the silence we carry inside us.
-But most importantly for Kagge, both books and Philosophy for Polar Explorers are about being in contact with nature.

 The New York Times described Kagge as “… a philosophical adventurer or perhaps an adventurous philosopher”.
 Alain de Botton describes him as follows: “An author for our noisy times, full of a rare and deeply redemptive languor and perspective”.